General information on the Spine® Challenger including dates, costs, application guidance and entry criteria.

 From appearances alone 60 hours looks like ample time to complete this course.
 However, appearances can be deceptive.
 The rugged and very technical nature of this race is mentally taxing, as you have to constantly be aware of foot placement in icy conditions, weather systems, navigation, available daylight and self-management.

-There are 2 main checkpoints (CPs) along the route where hot food, drinks, snacks, medical attention and resupply are available.
-In the Challenger the 2nd of these is the finish.
+There is 1 main checkpoint in the Challenger (CP1, Hebden Bridge) where hot food, drinks, snacks, medical attention and resupply is available.
+As you progress your resupply/ finish bag is taken ahead for you to CP2 Hawes (FIN).
 In addition to these we also utilise a series of smaller stopping points available such as Malham Tarn and the Pen y Ghent Cafe in Horton in Ribblesdale .
-These additional venues were used during the 2015 events.
+These additional venues were used during the 2015 & 16 events.

 The event can be a lonely one if you wish or can be completed in the company of others.
 You may go for long periods without seeing anyone, due to the remote nature of the route or challenging weather.
 The race has been designed to have a more expedition approach, in that you carry what you need and you face what comes your way.

 This event runs 24/7 to provide maximum flexibility to those competing.

 Our online entry system allows you to apply to compete in either the 2017 MONTANE® Spine® Race or Spine® Challenger.
 All applications are reviewed on a first come first served basis and you will be informed of your success within approximately 48hrs (during weekdays) if you are deemed suitable for a place on one of the race rosters.
 In some cases additional information may be requested by a member of the Spine® Team.

 The first stage is to register your interest.
 Apply using the form, completing all of the required fields as best as you can.
 You will receive a username and password for our online entry system.
 You do not need to pay a registration fee at this stage.
 Please complete your application by submitting it to us.